MidZai/odin-recipes/README.md

 Website for a recipe
 Exclusively HTML

-Waiting until finish to rewrite the readme file
+Waiting until finish to rewrite the readme file.